openstack/skyline-console/docs/en/test/3-1-E2E-form-operation.md

   - Operations on form items of AttachFile type
   - Parameter `formItemName`, which is the `name` value of `formItem` in the development code
   - The parameter `filename`, the name of the uploaded file, the file needs to be saved in the `test/e2e/fixtures` directory in advance
-  - Take the creation of a key selection file as an example `test/e2e/integration/pages/compute/keypair.spec.js` as an example
+  - Take the creation of a key selection file as an example as an example: `test/e2e/integration/pages/compute/keypair.spec.js`

     ```javascript
     it('successfully create by file', () => {